Jet2 / AirTanker A330-200, G-VYGL

 Boarding

 This was exceptionally well managed.
 Jet2 boards by group number, similar to BA and others.
-Groups 1 and 4 were called forward and being a large aircraft I was dreading everyone just surging forward at the same time.
+Groups A and D were called forward and being a large aircraft I was dreading everyone just surging forward at the same time.
 Credit to the boarding agent though, he wasn't having any of it.
-Anyone not in Groups 1 and 4 were told to stand to the side.
+Anyone not in Groups A and D were told to stand to the side.
 There's no point having boarding groups if they're not enforced.
 We did have to stand on the stairs ala Ryanair style for about 20 minutes - not sure why as the aircraft was brought onto stand over an hour before departure.

 On entering the aircraft I cheerfully said hello to the flight attendant manning the door.
 I got a stony grimace faced response.
 Likewise the girl stood manning the jump seat opposite - I said hello, but again, just a grumpy sour look back.
 Very unlike Jet2 it has to be said and is it really that difficult to be nice?